josephquesnel/josephquesnel/README.md

 👋 Hi, I’m @josephquesnel
 ===============
-I’m currently interested in backend C# .NET and Python development with a focus on AI development and implementation.
+I’m currently interested in backend C# .NET and Python development.
-- 🌱 I’m currently learning about AI/ regression modelling using Azure.
 - 💞️ I am not currently looking for collaborators.
 - 📫 You can contact me by email josephquesnel@ymail.com